 NAPT…Bullying – Two training modules were jointly created by NAPT, the Education Department’s Office of Safe and Drug-Free Schools and the Safe and Supportive Schools Technical Assistance Center.

 The National Highway Transportation Safety Administration has a webpage dedicated entirely to School Bus Safety.
 It includes useful tips for increasing school bus safety along with many other resources geared toward school transportation.

 National School Bus Safety Week – National Association for Pupil Transportation – is always held the third full week in October.
 The resource guides and activity booklets can be used to reinforce each year’s theme.

 Free School Bus Driver In-service Safety Series – The NHTSA (National Highway Traffic Safety Administration) has available a free school bus driver in-service training series.
-This series of refresher trainings comprises nine programs on driving a school bus.
-The nine programs are; Adverse Weather, Driver Attitude, Emergency Evacuation, Highway Rail Grade Crossings, Know Your Route, Loading and Unloading, Student Management, Students with Special Needs, and Vehicle Training. … .
-This refresher … which is frequently requested by school bus drivers and pupil transportation supervisors. ….
-The intended audience is experienced school bus drivers.
-This is an in-service training program, not a training program for new drivers.
+This series of refresher trainings comprises ten programs on driving a school bus.
+The ten programs are Driver Attitude, Vehicle Training, Highway-Rail Grade Crossing Safety, Adverse Weather Conditions, Knowing Your Route, Student Management, Loading and Unloading, Transporting Students with Special Needs, Transporting Infants and Toddlers, and Emergency Evacuation.

 NHTSA has also posted – Child Safety Restraint Systems in School Buses – Six modules covering the basics of child safety restraint systems (CSRS) include specific information on rear-facing and forward-facing seats and safety vests.
 The training is available in English and Spanish and is intended as an introduction to the proper use of CSRS in school buses and as a refresher overview.